Book This Tour

 • 8 dinners incl mix of restaurants and pre-prepared meals enjoyed in the comfort of your accommodation.

-• 7 delicious lunches, to eat on the Cape to Cape Track during your guided walks
+• 7 delicious packed lunches, to eat on the Cape to Cape Track during your guided walks

 • A strong focus on fresh and healthy food, using local produce and exploring the foodie delights of the region

-• Photographs of your experience sent via dropbox post tour so you can share with your family and friends
+• Photographs of your experience sent via whatsapp post tour so you can share with your family and friends

 • Cape to Cape End-to-End certificate